jbarnes850/near-fine-tuning-job/README.md

    ```

    This script will:
-   - Fetch data from specified NEAR Protocol repositories and articles
+   - Fetch data from specified NEAR repositories and articles
-   - Process and refine the data using GPT-4
+   - Process and refine the data using GPT-4o
    - Create a JSONL file with the training data
    - Upload the training file to OpenAI
    - Start a fine-tuning job